Ypertex/blog/content/privacy.md

 #### Google Fonts (Google LLC)

-Google Fonts is a typeface visualization service provided by Google LLC that allows this Application to incorporate content of this kind on its pages.
+Google Fonts is a typeface visualization service provided by Google LLC that allows this Website to incorporate content of this kind on its pages.

 Personal Data collected: Usage Data and various types of Data as specified in the privacy policy of the service.
 Place of processing: United States, see Google’s [Privacy Policy](https://policies.google.com/privacy/).
 Privacy Shield participant.